-It was a long time coming.
-Since the 1990’s.
-At that time I started my Catskill 3500 journey with my oldest son which we finished in 1999.
-This July I had the joy of completing my second 3500 adventure with my younger son finishing on a three-day trip up the Neversink and out over Slide Mountain.
+It was a long time coming since the 1990s.
+At that time, I started my Catskill 3500 journey with my oldest son, which we finished in 1999.
+This July, I enjoyed completing my second 3500 adventure with my younger son finishing on a three-day trip up the Neversink and out over Slide Mountain.

 Denning Trailhead to Camp

 Our trip began at the Denning trailhead.
-For the person who is new to Catskill hiking, this trailhead is a long way from any significant services.
-If you make the trip here do so on a full tank of gas and a car that’s in good condition.
+This trailhead is a long way from any significant services for the person who is new to Catskill hiking.
+If you make the trip here, do so on a full tank of gas and a car that’s in good condition.

 One of the best things about our trip was having the support of my wife as she drove the distance to the trailhead to drop us off and would pick us up 3 days later at the Slide Mountain trailhead.
 It was great not having something as simple as car keys to worry about.
 We departed the trailhead around 2 pm and headed into the Neversink.

 Hiking along the undulating yellow trail to the junction with the Table – Peekamoose Trail was pleasant but businesslike.
-At the junction turning south and dropping into the flood plain was quick and after crossing flows on two large bridges and one small log (didn’t really need it) we reached the junction of the Fisherman’s Herd-path.
-This point is fairly plain to see as its directly across from a.
+At the intersection, turning south and dropping into the flood plain was quick, and after crossing flows on two large bridges and one small log (we didn’t need it), we reached the junction of the Fisherman’s Herd-path.
+This point is fairly plain to see as it’s directly across from a designated campsite.
 It is also marked with a small cairn.

-The Fisherman’s Path starts out well-defined.
+The Fisherman’s Path starts well-defined.
 Easy and pleasant.
-However, after heavy rains or in spring this can be a wet walk.
-About 20 minutes into your hike you’ll reach an open meadow.
-A good place to stop and take a quick break.
+However, after heavy rains or in spring, this can be a wet walk.
+About 20 minutes into your hike, you’ll reach an open meadow.
+This meadow is an excellent place to stop and take a quick break.
 In another 10 minutes, you will come across a beaver lodge with an extensive area of cutting.
 Beavers are only second to man in their ability to change the landscape.
-If you have the time, explore this area a bit and see how this industrious worker has changed this area.
+If you have the time, explore this area a bit and see how this industrious worker has transformed this area.
 You’ll notice the lodge is close to land and in the shade of uncut trees.

 Take some time to enjoy the river.
 There are many spots to stop and refresh yourself with some cold water on a hot day.
 At many points, you’ll be delighted with flowing cascades and swim spots.
-As you progress along the river, notice the amount of trees which have been carried downstream.
-A testimony to the power of the raging waters that frequent this place.
+As you progress along the river, notice the number of trees carried downstream—a testimony to the power of the raging waters that frequent this place.

-On this trip, our summit destinations were Balsam Cap, Friday, Dink, Cornell, and Slide.
-Our first night would be spent camping in the Neversink Valley.
-With some scouting around we found a nice level spot on the north side of the river about 1/3 of a mile downstream from the bushwhack point for Balsam Cap.
+Our summit destinations were Balsam Cap, Friday, Dink, Cornell, and Slide, and our first night would be spent camping in the Neversink Valley.
+With some scouting around, we found a nice level spot on the north side of the river about 1/3 of a mile downstream from the bushwhack point for Balsam Cap.
 We got to camp about 4:45 pm and traveled about 3.75 miles from the trailhead.

-Not too far from the summit we met thick and at times impenetrable spruce.
-Forcing us to pick our way up, under and around both live and dead vegetation slowing our progress.
-This is a place of mangled trees, places where the sun struggles to reach the dirt and where the ground can give way to holes with any step.
+Not too far from the summit, we met thick and at times impenetrable spruce.
+Forcing us to pick our way up, under and around both live and dead vegetation, slowing our progress.
+Below Balsam Cap is a place of mangled trees, areas where the sun struggles to reach the dirt, and where the ground can give way to holes with any step.

-The unforgiving nature of this forest is not for the trail-side hiker, but one who is willing to do battle with nature and earn every single step taken.
-If you travel in this place take your time and enjoy this dramatic landscape.
-At about 11:30 am we reached the summit on Balsam Cap.
+This forest’s unforgiving nature is not for the trail-side hiker but one who is willing to do battle with nature and earn every single step taken.
+If you travel in this place, take your time and enjoy this dramatic landscape.
+At about 11:30 AM, we reached the summit on Balsam Cap.
 My son was happy to sign the log for his 34th peak (38 climbs)!
 We descend the ridge toward Friday and stop at the viewpoint looking east.

 Balsam Cap to Friday

-Even though I’ve been on both Friday and Balsam Cap before this was my first time crossing thebetween the two.
+Even though I’ve been on both Friday and Balsam Cap before, this was my first time crossing the col between them.
 I’ve read stories of a thick and horrible forest that makes the going so hard that even a Navy Seal would call for an evac.
-Well maybe not a Seal, but you get the point.
+Well, maybe not a Seal, but you get the point.

-However, as we dropped into thewe found a fairly well-defined herd-path which at times “ran-out” but was picked up again.
-Even without the herd-path, it was fairly easy to navigate and cross the .
+However, as we dropped into the col, we found a reasonably well-defined herd-path which at times “ran-out” but was picked up again.
+Even without the herd-path, it was fairly easy to navigate and cross the col.

-The crux of Friday from Balsam Cap is the large cliff that is encountered as you reach the Friday side of the.
-It is an awesome sight and take some time to explore this area.
+The crux of Friday from Balsam Cap is the large cliff encountered as you reach the Friday side of the col. It is an incredible sight, and take some time to explore this area.
 Even here, it’s easy to navigate.
-Simply head east around the cliff and look for the first major opening which will give a very steep, but doable ascent to the top of this rock wall.
-When you get to the top poke around to get a view back at what you just crossed, it is inspiring.
+Head east around the cliff and look for the first significant opening, which will give a very steep but doable ascent to the top of this rock wall.
+When you get to the top, poke around to get a view back at what you just crossed, it is inspiring.

 Friday to Cornell Mountain

-As we sat on the trail a lone hiker walks by us and give a friendly nod and hello.
+As we sat on the trail, a lone hiker walks by us and give a friendly nod and hello.
 We return the gesture.
 I wonder if he noticed the scratches and blood marking our legs?
 Maybe.
-After sipping some water and eating some food we start our descent into thebetween Cornell and Slide.
+After sipping some water and eating some food, we start our descent into the col between Cornell and Slide.

-As we cross thewe search a bit for water but the springs are running low.
+As we cross the col we search a bit for water but the springs are running low.
 Muddy pools.

 We hike to camp and find the hiker who passed us on the trail “lost” on a side path.
 He sees us and asks, “do you know where the trail to Slide is?”
-We point to the trail marker which is now about 3′ from him and tell him that way up the hill.
-He looks relieved and says “these trails can be hard to follow, so many paths”.
+We point to the trail marker, which is now about 3′ from him, and tell him that way up the hill.
+He looks relieved and says, “these trails can be hard to follow, so many paths.”
 We tell him to take his time and always know where his next marker is.
-We wish him luck and he starts up hill and us to our campsite just below the 3500 mark below Slide.
-I would like to say that I’ve never “lost” the trail, but I too have for whatever reason followed a path that looked like the trail only to have had to backtrack a bit to find it again.
+We wish him luck, and he starts uphill and us to our campsite just below the 3500 mark below Slide.
+I want to say that I’ve never “lost” the trail, but I, too, have for whatever reason followed a path that looked like the trail only to have had to backtrack a bit to find it again.

 For the first time in 2 days, we are back with people.
-At the designated site we have two solo backpackers camping at other tent sites.
+At the designated site, we have two solo backpackers camping at other tent sites.
 One guy drove from Philly to climb Slide and was going home the next day.
-We ask if he had plans to hike Cornell and Wittenberg which he did not.
+We ask if he had plans to hike Cornell and Wittenberg, which he did not.
 We recommend this to him before he heads home.
 With a little over a bottle of water left, we make dinner and settle in for the night.
-At the end of this day we had 1 cup of water left and about a 350′ climb to the next reliable spring, re-filling one of our water bottles at the stream high on Balsam Cap pays off.
-We decided to wait and refill our water the next day and have breakfast on the summit of Slide.
+At the end of this day, we had 1 cup of water left and about a 350′ climb to the next reliable spring, re-filling one of our water bottles at the stream high on Balsam Cap pays off.
+We decided to wait and refill our water the next day and have breakfast on Slide’s summit.

 Campsite to Slide Mountain Trailhead

-Here we had a great breakfast and sat in a warm sun.
-When on top of Slide you can be sharing this place with 20 – 30 other people but for us, on this day it was one other hiker.
-After lingering on the “summit” ledge we descended passing several final views over Wittenberg, Cornell, Giant Ledge and many peaks to the north.
-Just in time as we walk by dozens of hikers heading to the Catskills highest peak.
-Having had our 3 days in the Catskill wilderness we were sad to leave but at the same time happy to have completed our journey in “America’s first wilderness”.
+Here we had a great breakfast and sat in the warm sun.
+When on top of Slide, you can be sharing this place with 20 – 30 other people, but for us, on this day, it was one other hiker.
+After lingering on the “summit” ledge, we descended, passing several final views over Wittenberg, Cornell, Giant Ledge, and many peaks to the north.
+Just in time, as we walk by dozens of hikers heading to the Catskill’s highest peak.
+Having had our 3 days in the Catskill wilderness, we were sad to leave but at the same time happy to have completed our journey in “America’s first wilderness.”
 Something that we will treasure and remember as father and son.

 What’s next?
 The Adirondacks, The Whites, Vermont, or Maine.
 So many trails to explore.
-But also revisiting many of our Catskill peaks but now from new directions, maybe all off-trail climbing rarely visited places.
+Maybe revisiting many of our Catskill peaks, but now from new directions, maybe all off-trail climbing to places rarely visited.
 Most importantly, treasuring our time together step by step.